kongas98/Simpson-Family-Quotes-Generator/README.md

 ## Usage:

+1. Ensure you have Python 3.x installed on your system.
+If not, download and install it from [python.org](https://www.python.org/downloads/).
+2. Clone or download this repository to your local machine.
+3. Navigate to the directory containing the `simpsons_quotes.py` file using the command line or terminal.
-1. Run the script: `python simpsons_quotes.py`.
+4. Run the script by executing the command: `python simpsons_quotes.py`.
-2. Enjoy random quotes from the Simpsons family!
+5. Random quotes from the members of the Simpson family will be displayed in the console.
+6. Explore the code to understand how complex dictionaries are used to represent family members and their quotes.